 Students supplement the foundation and core curriculum through electives, which allow them to either broaden their knowledge and skills in management or deepen their knowledge and expertise through a concentration in accounting, finance, marketing, nonprofit management, or socially responsible business.

-To ensure that our students are prepared for the demands and challenges of the professional work environment, the majority of our MBA classes involve group work.
-The group work enables students to develop their skills as team leaders and members, harness the power of diverse perspectives, and communicate effectively and persuasively.
+To ensure that our students are prepared to lead and manage in today's complex and diverse multicultural organizations, many of our MBA classes involve team projects with external client organizations.
+Engaging in team-based experiential learning enables students to develop their skills as team leaders and members, harness the power of diverse perspectives, and communicate effectively and persuasively.
 Students’ communication skills are further developed through our highly interactive classes and frequent in-class presentations.

 To provide students with flexible options, we offer three ways to earn an MBA: a full-time or part-time MBA, an accelerated MBA, or a Bachelor's to Master's five-year degree for Mills students.
 The program options are described in more detail below.